 114 of the 144 erizyme-treated women demonstrated an inconspicuous course of pregnancy up to the birth of their 114 healthy children (79% success rate).
 The enzyme therapy was seen to cause no unpleasant side effects.

 For immunologically-induced habitual abortion, enzyme therapy is seen to be an effective form of immune therapy.
 The maternal immune system is stabilized by the enzymes administered, thereby affording relief during the full-term development of a pregnancy.
 The further clarification of the molecular mechanisms of action of these agents is the subject of current research projects.
 Enzyme therapy can primarily be recommended for women who have suffered several abortions, in spite of the fact that they had received the common forms of immune therapy, and who are consequently looking for a therapeutic alternative.
 According to experiences made to date, enzyme therapy is considered to be very successtul for women with a history of habitual abortion and can be reflected in their completed pregnancies.
 Furthermore, it is tolerated well and also seen to be quite economical.

 This study is an amazing discovery for women who have experienced immunologically-induced recurrent miscarriages.
 The results of the study, simplified, are as follows:

-There were 144 women treated using the systemic enzyme blend Wobenzym N. Of these 144, 114 were able to carry out their prgnancies and gave birth to healthy babies.
-This is a 79% success rate with no unpleasent side-effects.
+There were 144 women treated using the systemic enzyme blend Wobenzym N. Of these 144, 114 were able to carry out their pregnancies and gave birth to healthy babies.
+This is a 79% success rate with no unpleasant side-effects.

-Given the alternative options and costs to medically treat immunolically-induced miscarriages (around $12,000 +), enzyme therapy is very promissing and affordable option.
+Given the alternative options and costs to medically treat immunologically-induced miscarriages (around $12,000 +), enzyme therapy is very promising and affordable option.